Polymer/pwa-starter-kit/performance-testing.md

 The actual JavaScript code for each route is only loaded if that route is requested.
 This is done in the [`loadPage`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/app.js#L29) action creator, which is called any time you perform a navigation.

 ### Lazy-loading reducers
 If a route is connected to the Redux store, since it is lazy-loaded, then its reducers must be as well.
-The [Redux and state management]({{site.baseurl}}/redux-and-state-management#lazy-loading) page covers how to set up your store to accommodate lazy loading reducers, and gives you an [example](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view2.js#L23) of how this is done in `pwa-starter-kit`
+The [Redux and state management]({{site.baseurl}}/redux-and-state-management#lazy-loading) page covers how to set up your store to accommodate lazy loading reducers, and gives you an [example](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view2.js#L23) of how this is done in `pwa-starter-kit`.

 ## Measuring performance
 There are a few [tools](https://developers.google.com/web/fundamentals/performance/rail#tools) to help you measure and automate your performance measurements.